Matilda Marian Pullan

-Matilda Marian Pullan (1819–Feb.
-19, 1862)—also writing under the pen names Mrs. Pullan and Aiguillette— was a prolific and influential 19th century British writer on needlework who contributed columns to a wide selection of periodicals in the 1840s and 1850s.
+Matilda Marian Pullan (1819–19 February 1862)—also writing under the pen names Mrs. Pullan and Aiguillette— was a 19th century British writer on needlework who contributed columns to a wide selection of periodicals in the 1840s and 1850s.
 She was the author of numerous books on needlework, especially the decorative forms known as fancywork, and she wrote a comprehensive encyclopedia on the subject.
-She was also an extremely successful businesswoman who ran a needlework supply shop that expanded to become a mail order business.
-Towards the end of her life (cut short by cancer), she moved to America, where she opened a consulting business whose clients included the actor Laura Keene.
+She was also a successful businesswoman who ran a needlework supply shop that expanded to become a mail order business.
+Towards the end of her life, she moved to America, where she opened a consulting business whose clients included the actor Laura Keene.

 Family

 Matilda Marian Chesney was born in 1819 at Prospect House in Annalong, Ireland, one of six children of Sophia Augusta (Cauty) Chesney and Charles Cornwallis Chesney.
 Her father (who died when she was nine) was a lieutenant in the Bengal Artillery, and her uncle was General Francis Rawdon Chesney.
 Her brother Charles Cornwallis Chesney was a military writer and another brother, George Tomkyns Chesney, was a general.

 Chesney spent a good deal of her youth in boarding schools, followed by employment as a governess.
 In 1845, she married a London coach maker, Samuel Pullan, a move that appears to have estranged her from her family.
 Her marriage ended with his death; she is listed as a widow as well as an "authoress and needlework designer" in the 1851 census.